Privacy-aware identification: Differential privacy concept

 In addition, if $\delta=0$, then the estimator $\theta(\PP_N,\nu_N)$ is referred to as $\epsilon$-differentially private. \end{definition}

-In this definition we use notation $\PP_{\nu}(\cdot)$ to emphasize that differentially private estimator $\theta(\PP_N,\nu_N)$ is based on the distribution of random element $\nu_N$ while the distributions of two adjacent datasets $\PP_N$ and $\PP_N'$ are fixed.
-The randomized estimator $\theta(\PP_N,\nu_N)$ in Definition \ref{def:privacy} ensures that information regarding individual data entry cannot be reverse-engineered from its values.
-We treat $\nu_N$ as a ``seed" for randomness represented by a fixed standardized random variable that is then transformed by the estimator into the random variable used in a particular mechanism for differential privacy.
+$(\epsilon, \delta)$-differential privacy is also known also known as ``approximate differential privacy".
+Notation $\PP_{\nu}(\cdot)$ is used to emphasize that differentially private randomized statistic $\theta(\PP_N,\nu_N)$ is based on the distribution of random element $\nu_N$ while the distributions of two adjacent datasets $\PP_N$ and $\PP_N'$ are fixed.
+The randomized estimator $\theta(\PP_N,\nu_N)$ in Definition \ref{def:privacy} ensures that information regarding individual data entry cannot be reverse engineered from its values.
+DP requires that any statistic must be independently randomized such that its distribution over the introduced randomness is “not very sensitive” to changes in individual observations in the sample.

-There are two important features of the privacy preserving methodology we want to emphasize.
-The first one is that even though the distribution of $\nu_N$ can be adjusted to the general properties of the {\it population} data distribution in $\PP_N$ (such as the the number of variable and the support variables) and can depend on the sample size $N$, it may not depend on the specific values of observations producing $\PP_N$.
-The second feature is that the privacy protection has to be guaranteed for \textit{every} possible realizations of the data $\PP_N$ and $\PP_N'$ different in one support point no matter how small the probabilities of realizations of these datasets are.
-These two features contribute to the powerful privacy-preserving framework delivered by differential privacy.
-However, as we will see later, these two properties will contribute to the possible lack of identification of parameters in differentially private versions of some important econometric models (examples of those are given in section \ref{sec:RDD}).
+\paragraph*{Important aspects of Definition \ref{def:privacy}} We highlight two important implications of Definition \ref{def:privacy}.
+First, while Definition \ref{def:privacy} allows the distribution of $\nu_N$ to be tailored to general characteristics of the \textit{population} data distribution reflected in $\PP_N$ (such as the number of variables or their support) and allows dependence on the sample size $N$, it explicitly prohibits dependence on the specific observed values that constitute $\PP_N$ (e.g., the realized sample support), see \cite{dwork:2008} Remark 1.2 (page 3).
+Second, the privacy guarantee must be maintained for every possible realization of the datasets $\PP_N$ and $\PP_N'$ that differ by exactly one support point, regardless of how small the probability of such realizations may be.
+Together, these two features underscore the strong privacy protections inherent to DP.
+However, as evident from our discussion later, these same properties that make it a strong privacy notion can also contribute to identification challenges for parameters in differentially private versions of certain important econometric models.